lenoirpatrick/pigpio/README.md

 - Bearer token can be create through _User > Security > Long term token_
 - Sensors can be configured with configuration.yaml
+- List of sensors
+  - raspberry_temperature : actual temperature of the rpi
+  - raspberry_cpu_usage : actual use of the CPU
+  - raspberry_ram_usage : actual use of the RAM
+  - raspberry_cpu_date_maj : date of update
 ``` yaml
 template:
 - sensor: